mud-north/mvm_upgrades/README.md

 C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\scripts\items\

 1: Copy the path above\
-2: Right click the two files, ie. mvm_upgrades_Titans1c.txt and use Save Link As.\
+2: Paste the path into windows explorer\
-3: Paste the copied path into the address bar.\
+3: Download the files and drag them into the folder.
-4: Click save as.

 Restarting tf2 or your game should not be necessary.